futurewei-cloud/chogori-sql/docs/K2SqlDesignProposal.md

 * Manage the table to collection/partition mapping in storage layer so that we could update the the document schema version and types on K2 storage nodes when a user alters tables.
 * Provide service APIs for the SQL executor to get table schema and index information
-* Could provides the initial connection for user to get an endpoint of a SQL executor to submit a query so that we can load balance the query load on
+* Could provides a discovery service for a user to get an endpoint of a SQL executor to submit a query so that we can load balance the query load on
 SQL executors.
 If we colocate a SQL executor with a K2 storage node, the coordinator could assign the query to the SQL executor where the data are stored to achieve data locality
-*  In the future, we could move SQL parsing, planning, and optimization logic to the coordinator so that it could generate SQL plan segments to dispatch to different SQL executors for parallel executions and keep track of the Query life cycle.
+*  In the future, we could extend the coordinator, for example, it could generate SQL plan segments to dispatch to different SQL executors for parallel executions.
 * For prototype, we could use a single instance coordinator.
 We could add a distributed coordinators by using raft consensus protocol later.

 ### SQL Executor
 The SQL executor run SQL queries locally.
 For the first version, it is implemented by integrating with Postgres, i.e., it is a single instance query executor.
 * It is stateless, i.e., it won't create any local system databases or tables.
-* It provide libpq APIs for users to submit queries and get back query results.
+* User submits queries to it via the libpq client library and get back query results.
 * It consists of an embedded PG with the following modifications
   * Foreign Data Wrapper is used to access table data on K2 storage layer instead of from local memory and disk, this is mainly for table scan with expressions for column projection and predicate pushdown.